Research in Context

 Global Distribution (introduced) Azores, Madeira, Norfolk Is., Tristan da Cunha

-AMERICAS: Colombia, USA (Berkeley, Honolulu, Los Angeles, Oakland, Pasadena, San Diego, San Francisco).
+USA: Berkeley, Honolulu, Los Angeles, National City, Oakland, Palo Alto, Pasadena, San Diego, San Francisco, Santa Monica.

 Performance.
 It appears to be performing well in the dry and hot summers in Athens.